vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 The marble piece was stained with a dozen tiny stranded rivers of red.

-Eventually it would sell for millions, and after some legal dispute, would be placed inside of a big building that housed paintings of other big buildings.
+Eventually it would sell for millions, and after some legal dispute, would be placed inside of a big building that housed paintings of fruit, women, and other bigger buildings.

 It had a small placard that read: